How does Project-based Smart Working enable the change that businesses need to survive COVID?

 All of them will need to become more adaptive in a more uncertain future.

 We believe that the health crisis is accelerating a process that, driven by technological innovation, was already underway: the extinction of the 9-to-5 permanent worker.

 The Project Economy

 COVID-19 is a terrible event.
 But we should not waste this crisis.
-Eventually, we will get thru it and should have better systems and mechanisms.
-Which fit a world where catastrophic events force lockdowns of the economy with increased frequency.
+Eventually, we will get thru it and because of it have better systems and mechanisms in place, which fit a world where catastrophic events force lockdowns of the economy with increased frequency.